maestroi/NimiqDockerPool/README.md

 ## WARNING
 By Running a miningpool you are handeling nimiq currency for your users please handle with care!

+## Generating wallet.
+For payout you can get a wallet with seed here https://tools.sushipool.com/.
+Use at your own risk!

 ## Requirements
 - VPS/Dedicated server with own public IP
 - Ubuntu 18.04+